K1Hyve/terraform-test/terraform/DOCS.md

 ## Known issues

-Due to networking misconfiguration instances can't make egress connection to the internet.
+- Due to networking misconfiguration instances can't make egress connection to the internet.
 In order to have a web server the workaround has been using an AMI that required applications preinstalled.
+- Home page of the web server shows Bitnami landing page and not hostname of the instance which received the request.

 ## To Do

 - Fix egress connection
 - Customize autoscaling configuration
 - Improve documentation
+- Enable TLS
 - Add Session manager
 - Add WAF